parse-community/parse-server/README.md

 #### Advanced options

 * `fileKey` - For migrated apps, this is necessary to provide access to files already hosted on Parse.
+* `addFileNameHash` - Set to false to remove the addition of the unique hash to the file names.
+Defaults to true.
 * `allowClientClassCreation` - Set to false to disable client class creation.
 Defaults to true.
 * `enableAnonymousUsers` - Set to false to disable anonymous users.
 Defaults to true.
 * `auth` - Used to configure support for [3rd party authentication](http://docs.parseplatform.org/parse-server/guide/#oauth-and-3rd-party-authentication).